Jin93/MEBayesSL/README.md

 path_plink='/dcl01/chatterj/data/jin/software/plink2'
 target_pop='AFR'
 ```
+Note: load the R version for which the required R packages were installed, in this example, R Version 4.2.2 Patched (2023-03-01 r83924).

-### Step 1: Run LDpred2 by chromosome (by submitting 22 jobs simultaneously, each for one chromosome).
+#### Step 1: Run LDpred2 by chromosome (by submitting 22 jobs simultaneously, each for one chromosome).
 In each job, the algorithm will run under different tuning parameter settings in parallel.

 ``` r
 Rscript ${package}/R/LDpred2_jobs.R \